HUPO-PSI/mzQC/cv/howto_use_cv_terms.md

 ```
 [Term]
-id: QC:4000063
+id: MS:4000063
 name: MS2 known precursor charges fractions
 def: "The fraction of MS/MS precursors of the corresponding charge.
 The fractions [0,1] are given in the 'Fraction' column, corresponding charges in the 'Charge state' column.
-The highest charge state is to be interpreted as that charge state or higher. " [PSI:QC]
+The highest charge state is to be interpreted as that charge state or higher."
+[PSI:MS]
+synonym: "MS2-PrecZ-1" NARROW [PMID:24494671]
+synonym: "MS2-PrecZ-2" NARROW [PMID:24494671]
+synonym: "MS2-PrecZ-3" NARROW [PMID:24494671]
+synonym: "MS2-PrecZ-4" NARROW [PMID:24494671]
+synonym: "MS2-PrecZ-5" NARROW [PMID:24494671]
+synonym: "MS2-PrecZ-more" NARROW [PMID:24494671]
+synonym: "IS-3A"  RELATED [PMID:19837981]
+synonym: "IS-3B"  RELATED [PMID:19837981]
+synonym: "IS-3C"  RELATED [PMID:19837981]
+comment: the MS2-PrecZ metrics can be directly read from the table respective table rows, the ratios of IS-3 metrics must be derived from the respective table rows, IS-3A as ratio of +1 over +2, IS-3B as ratio of +3 over +2, IS-3C as +4 over +2.
-is_a: QC:4000006 ! table
+is_a: MS:4000005 ! table
-is_a: QC:4000010 !
-ID free
+relationship: has_metric_category MS:4000009 !
+ID free metric
-is_a: QC:4000024 !
+relationship: has_metric_category MS:4000012 ! single run based metric
+relationship: has_metric_category MS:4000020 ! ion source metric
+relationship: has_metric_category MS:4000022 !
 MS2 metric
-is_a: QC:4000025 ! ion source metric
-relationship: has_relation MS:1000041 ! charge state
+relationship: has_column MS:1000041 ! charge state
-relationship: has_relation QC:4000013 !
-QC metric relation: single run
-property_value: has_column: QC:4000238 !
-Charge state
-property_value: has_column: QC:4000239 !
-Fraction
-synonym: "MS2-PrecZ-1" RELATED []
-synonym: "MS2-PrecZ-2" RELATED []
-synonym: "MS2-PrecZ-3" RELATED []
-synonym: "MS2-PrecZ-4" RELATED []
-synonym: "MS2-PrecZ-5" RELATED []
-synonym: "MS2-PrecZ-more" RELATED []

-[Term]
-id: QC:4000238
-name: Charge state
-def: "The column contains charge states."
-[PSI:QC]
-is_a: QC:4000107 !
-Column type
-property_value: has_units MS:1000041 ! charge state

-[Term]
-id: QC:4000239
-name: Fraction
-def: "The column contains fraction values as decimals."
-[PSI:QC]
-is_a: QC:4000107 !
-Column type
-property_value: has_units UO:0000191 ! fraction
+relationship: has_column UO:0000191 ! fraction
 ```

 A corresponding `qualityMetric` object in an mzQC file: